piux2/learn_gno/learn/learn.md

 Oracle

-Process

 100% test code coverage on core contracts

 Push less core code on production

 Design by contract (DbC) vs Test Driven Development ( TDD )

+Process and culture in decentralized development security

+Easy to code vs easy to verify

+Governance Approval

+Benchmarkig the bug finding strategy

-Be happy and healthy
+Be healthy and happy

 {: .no_toc }